Fred J. DeVito

 The scope of his work — Integrated marketing communications: advertising, promotion and editorial design.
 The focus — fashion and beauty, complemented with corporate branding and imaging, and non-profit.

-His Advertising campaigns have appeared in: Allure, American Vogue, Bazaar, Chronogram, Cosmopolitan, Elle, Esquire, Flare, French Vogue, GQ, Italian Vogue, L’Uomo Vogue, Mademoiselle, Menswear Daily, New York Magazine, Self, The Boston Globe,The East Hampton Star, The New York Times and Magazine, The Saratogian, The Wall Street Journal, The Washington Post, W Magazine, Women’s Wear Daily, and Vanity Fair.
+His Advertising campaigns have appeared in: Allure, American Vogue, Bazaar, Chronogram, Cosmopolitan, Elle, Esquire, Flare, French Vogue, GQ, Interview, Italian Vogue, L’Uomo Vogue, Mademoiselle, Menswear Daily, New York Magazine, Self, The Boston Globe,The East Hampton Star, The New York Times and Magazine, The Saratogian, The Wall Street Journal, The Washington Post, W Magazine, Women’s Wear Daily, and Vanity Fair.